YedMavus/ML_Notes/Week-1/W1Lec1.md

 3. Choose the class of Function [**How to reperesent the target func**] or the hypothesis language
 4. Choose a learning algorithm to infer the target function

-[Note to 2: Richer a representation tougher to learn the model]
+[Note to 2: Richer a representation is, tougher to learn the model]